New York Call: Opposition to World War I

 In April 1917, President Woodrow Wilson, who had recently won re-election to a second four-year term of office behind the slogan "He Kept Us Out of War", asked Congress for a declaration of war against imperial Germany.
 That same month, with emotions running high, elected delegates of the Socialist Party of America gathered at their 1917 Emergency National Convention to determine party policy on the war.
 The organization reaffirmed its staunchly anti-militarist stance, declaring its opposition to the European war and American participation in it.

 In June 1917, as part of the move of the United States government to military conscription, so-called "Espionage Act" legislation was passed making the obstruction of military recruitment a crime.
 Mere opposition to the American war effort via public speech or the printed word was interpreted by the Wilson Administration, and affirmed by the courts, as a violation of the law and a wave of prosecutions and administrative actions followed, including action by Postmaster General Albert S. Burleson to ban offending newspapers from the mail.
 Mailing privileges of the New York Call were quickly revoked as part of a general offensive against the Socialist Party's press.

 Charles Ervin, managing editor of the Call during this period, decided that, beginning on Monday, December 3, 1917, the paper would be printed in the evenings and would handle its own distribution.
 The paper continued to be distributed outside of New York by first class mail at this time.
 At a meeting announcing the decision, Ervin was asked about the paper's attitude towards the U. S. Government and the war.
 He said that his criticism of the war was not to be understood as criticism of the government.
 In particular, Ervin told a New York Times reporter that:

-I have always attacked Kaiserism.
-I attacked the German Kaiser and his militarism in 1913 when The New York Times was praising him.
-I am not a pacifist.
-I am a fighter, and my ancestors fought in the civil war.
-Just now, however, I believe it most important for me personally to fight capitalism and Kaiserism in this country.

 The Call was forced to make do for the duration of the war primarily with door-to-door sales by carriers and at newsstands.
 The paper did not have its second-class mailing privileges restored until June 1921.